This post may contain affiliate links. Please read our disclosure policy.

 Phase 2: The Follicular Phase (Days 7-12)

-What happens: During the follicular phase, all of your hormones start to rise.
-It’s a time of new beginnings as you enter a new cycle.
+What happens: All of your hormones start to rise.
+Itโs a time of new beginnings as you enter a new cycle.
 You start to have more energy, and your immune system is high functioning during this time.

-Cycle Syncing Your Diet: As estrogen levels rise, it’s important to start bringing in foods that support proper estrogen detoxification.
-Leafy greens and cruciferous vegetables, like kale, collard greens, cabbage, broccoli, and cauliflower are packed with a phytonutrient called diindolylmethane (DIM), which can help you metabolism estrogen and reduce symptoms of estrogen dominance.
-Your body is also hard at work developing a dominant follicle, so it’s important to nourish your follicles with foods like avocado, almonds, and wild-caught seafood.
+Cycle Syncing Your Diet: As estrogen levels rise, bring in foods that support estrogen detoxification.
+Leafy greens and cruciferous vegetables, like kale, collard greens, cabbage, broccoli, and cauliflower are packed with a phytonutrient called diindolylmethane (DIM), which helps metabolize estrogen.
+Your body is also developing a dominant follicle, so it’s important to nourish your follicles with foods like avocado, almonds, and wild-caught seafood.
 These are all rich in vitamin E, which is found in follicular fluid and is important for egg maturation.

 Phase 3: The Ovulatory Phase (Days 13-16)

-What happens: As ovulation approaches and occurs, your estrogen levels are surging, your energy is high, and most women feel their mood is stable.
-You remain insulin sensitive, which means you’re using carbs effectively, though your metabolism is naturally a bit lower in this phase of your cycle.
+What happens: Your estrogen levels are surging, energy is high, and most women feel their mood is stable.
+You remain insulin sensitive, which means youโre using carbs effectively.
+Your metabolism is naturally a bit lower.

-Because hormone levels are high, there’s a greater tax on your detoxification organs, including your liver and kidneys, which play a key role in breaking down and excreting old hormones.
+Because hormone levels are high, your detoxification organs need support, including your liver and kidneys.
+These both play a key role in breaking down and excreting old hormones.

 Cycle Syncing Your Diet: Because estrogen is peaking, keep incorporating leafy greens and cruciferous vegetables that will support estrogen metabolism.
 During this time, it’s also important to support your liver with sulfur-rich foods, like pasture-raised eggs, onions, chicken, and broccoli.
-Your liver plays a big roll in the detoxification of hormones, so it’s great to give it extra support during this phase.
+Your liver plays a big roll in the detoxification of hormones, so it needs some extra support.

-Vitamin B is also an important nutrient for this phase, as it helps support the release of an egg and aids in implantation.
-The good news is, many of the foods mentioned above are a great source of B vitamins, include dark, leafy greens and pasture-raised eggs.
-Other B vitamin rich foods are spinach, chicken, and grass-fed beef.
+Vitamin B is also important for this phase, as it helps support the release of an egg and aids in implantation.
+Many of the foods mentioned above are a great source of B vitamins, include dark, leafy greens and pasture-raised eggs.
+Other B vitamin-rich foods are spinach, chicken, and grass-fed beef.
 This phase is also the time to cut out the alcohol, as it can negatively impact estrogen detoxification.

-Because you’re more insulin sensitive and this phase is perfect for high-intensity training, make sure eat plenty of carbohydrates, especially post workout.
+Because you’re more insulin sensitive and have more energy, make sure eat plenty of carbohydrates, especially post workout.

 Phase 4: The Luteal Phase (Days 17-28)

-What happens: This phase is when progesterone peaks.
-Estrogen also rises slightly.
-Then, hormone levels drop to their lowest levels right before your period starts.
-This downward shift is responsible for the symptoms of PMS/PMDD some women experience.
+What happens: Progesterone peaks and estrogen rises slightly.
+Then, hormone levels drop right before your period starts.
+This downward shift is responsible for PMS symptoms.

-Your body temperature increases and research has shown that resting metabolic rate naturally speeds up in this phase.
-This means you don’t just feel hungrier, you’re actually burning more calories during this phase—up to 300 calories more each day!
+Research shows your resting metabolic rate naturally increase, as does your body temperature.
+This means you donโt just feel hungrier, youโre actually burning more calories during this phaseโup to 300 calories more each day!
 At the same time, energy declines and you become less insulin sensitive.
 Your immune system also slightly downshifts.

 Cycle Syncing Your Diet: Two specific nutrients are important during this phase: vitamin C and magnesium.
 Vitamin C is incredibly important for progesterone production.
 In fact, research shows that vitamin C significantly increases progesterone in women.
 This is important during this phase because many PMS symptoms can occur because of an imbalance of estrogen and progesterone, specifically estrogen dominance.
 Opt for foods rich in vitamin C, like organic strawberries, blueberries, and raspberries, and sweet potatoes.